 Linking Attack Scenario

 In the linking attacks, the attacker aims at characterizing sensitive information about a set of individuals in a stolen genotype dataset (Fig. 1).
-For each individual, she aims at querying the publicly available anonymized phenotype datasets in order to characterize their sensitive phenotypes.
+For each individual, she aims at querying the publicly available anonymized phenotype datasets in order to characterize their HIV status.
 For this, she first utilizes a public quantitative trait loci (QTL) dataset that contains genotype-phenotype correlations.
 She statistically predicts genotypes using the phenotypes and QTLs.
 Then she compares the predicted genotypes to the genotype dataset and links the entries that have good genotype concordance.
 Consequently, the sensitive information for the linked individuals is revealed to the attacker.

 Among the QTL datasets, the abundance of expression QTL (eQTL) datasets makes them most suitable for linking attacks.
 In an eQTL dataset, each entry contains a gene, a variant, and correlation coefficient, denoted by ρ, between the expression levels and genotypes.
 We assume that the attacker aims to build a genotype prediction model that utilizes the relationship between expression levels and genotypes (Fig. 2a, Supplementary Fig. 2).
 For reporting results and for performing mock linking attacks, we use the eQTLs and gene expression levels from the GEUVADIS Project17, and the genotypes from the 1000 Genomes Project18 as representative datasets.